humpalum/vscode-sigma/Ideas.md

     - contains should be at the end of modifier (Exception contains|all)
         - Mark yellow: contains|base64 as most likely unwanted
     - mark blue: String with \*abc\* instead of contains #MARKDOWN ESCAPES
+- Check for Arrays with 1 Entry in detection:
 - Experimental Rule older than 1 Year???

 ## Check Syntax as per Rx YAML